 git reset command.
 The git reset can be used to undo a specific added file or to undo all staged files.

-Git Reset command example for undo a git add?
+Git Reset command example for undo an issued git add command?

-#git reset <filename> (to undo a add for a file)
+#git reset <filename> (to undo a single file)